rhschnell/task-management-application/docs/agendas/OPPP_agenda_04_04_2023.md

   - Proudct pitch meeting on Friday.
 When are you available that day, so we can book a project room?
 (April 7)
   - Repository turns read-only this Friday.
 Per team what is their progress.
 - This week's focus:
-  - Incorporating web sockets into at least one of our features.
+  - Incorporating web sockets and long polling into at least one of our features.
+Who wants to do what?
   - Resolving all bugs/things that still need to be added to make sure the entire app is consistent and in conformity with all backlog requirements.
+Specifically:
+    - Add alerts before deleting cards, boards & closing the entire app (Are you sure you want to ……)
+    - Force the titles of the cards, boards, and server address not be null through the UI and to have at most N characters, depending on how many characters can be visible on the screen (the number “N” is taken from the database constraints)
+    - Add (read-only, just UI) trash icons to every delete button, add pencil icon to edit buttons, add door icons to leave buttons, etc. —> increases recognition —> better user design according to our heuristics
+    - Make it possible to update text by pressing enter instead of only by clicking the corresponding buttons
+    - Backspace doesn’t work in quick add card
+    - Leave doesn’t work after adding a card or a list Who does what?

 ## Last check (~1 min)
 Anything anyone would still like to add?